sonic-net/SONiC/doc/ecmp/fine_grained_next_hop_hld.md

 - fgnhgorch

  ### routeorch
  This is the swss orchetrator responsible for pushing routes down to the ASIC.
-It can create ECMP groups in the ASIC for cases where there are multiple next-hops.
-It can also add/remove next-hop members as neighbor availability changes(link up and down scnearios)
+It creates ECMP groups in the ASIC for cases where there are multiple next-hops.
+It also adds/removes next-hop members as neighbor availability changes(link up and down scnearios).
+It will evoke fgnhgorch for all prefixes which desire special ecmp behavior.

  ### fgnhgorch
  This is the swss orchestrator which receives FG_NHG entries and identifies the exact way in which the hash buckets need to be created and assigned at the time of BGP route modifications.
 For BGP route modifications/next-hop changes, fgnhgorch gets evoked by routeorch.
+It creates ecmp groups with the new SAI components in Table 3 and will be the orchestrator responsible for achieving the use cases highlighted above by modifying hash buckets in a special manner.

 ![](../../images/ecmp/orch_flow.png)

-The overall data flow diagram is capturedin Section 3 for all TABLE updates.
+The overall data flow diagram is captured in Section 3 for all TABLE updates.
+Refer to section 4 for detailed information about redistribution performed during runtime scenarios.